 Let’s talk about Bitcoin/crypto taxation today.

-I have seen many millennials anxiously talking about tax-free crypto countries and taxation laws of their countries.
+I have seen many millennials anxiously talking about tax-free crypto countries and the taxation laws of their countries.
 These millennials, just like you and me, are also Bitcoin/crypto investors and HODLers.

-Encouraged by this discussion, today I am doing this post to talk a little about tax-free crypto countries.
+Today I am doing this post to talk a little about tax-free crypto countries.

 Tax-free crypto countries!?!?